Kew Gardens: Does It Live Up To The Hype?

 Children’s Garden

-Kew Gardens has an incredible outdoor Children’s garden which recently opened.
+This is an incredible outdoor Children’s Garden at Kew Gardens which will keep children entertained and active for a long time.
 It is an interactive space to learn more about plants and how they grow which is designed for children aged 2 – 12.
 It comprises of climbing frames, slides, water play and sand to explore.
 My girls love it and the enclosed space allows them to enjoy some freedom.
-To visit the Children’s garden, you need to prebook a slot.
-There is also an indoor play area, Climbers and Creepers, which is currently being remodelled.
+You no longer need to pre-book a slot to visit the Children’s garden, just head there when you feel like it.

 Eating at Kew Gardens

-Kew Gardens has a variety of places to eat from hot dogs and sandwiches to something more substantial.
-We had a lovely meal at The Orangery which serves fare such as sandwiches, risottos and quinoaΒ salads.
+There are a variety of places to eat at Kew Gardens serving anything from hot dogs and sandwiches to something more substantial.
+We had a lovely meal at The Orangery which serves fare such as sandwiches, risottos and quinoa salads.
 It’s just as easy to take a picnic though and probably more fun for children (my daughter is obsessed with them) with no shortage of places to have it.
 The price of food and drinks inside the gardens can be fairly expensive.

 Tips for visiting Kew Gardens with kids